Probiotics and Chemotherapy: Can You Take Them Together?

 moderate

-Systemic antifungals (fluconazole, itraconazole, amphotericin B, echinocandins) can kill yeast-based probiotics such as Saccharomyces boulardii, reducing their effectiveness.
-Bacterial probiotics like Lactobacillus and Bifidobacterium are generally unaffected by azole antifungals because their cell structures differ from fungi.
+Systemic antifungals (such as fluconazole, itraconazole, amphotericin B, and the echinocandins) can kill yeast-based probiotics such as Saccharomyces boulardii, blunting their benefit.
+Bacterial probiotics like Lactobacillus and Bifidobacterium are generally unaffected, because their cell structure differs from fungi.

 Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice.
 Always consult your healthcare provider before making changes to your supplement or medication routine.
 Pilora does not diagnose, treat, cure, or prevent any disease.